JSideris/simple-compute-shaders/readme.md

 3. Initialize `Shader` by calling `Shader.initialize()`.
 This is required once per application.
 4. Define your GPU buffers (data you'll be passing into or reading from the GPU).
 5. Instantiate a `ComputeShader` or `RenderShader2d` object.
 Pass in your shader code as a string.
 List binding layouts.
 For compute shaders, provide a `workgroupCount` (a 2 or 3 dimensional array), and don't forget to specify a `@workgroup_size` inside your shader.
 7. Set up a render (or compute) function.
 Use `requestAnimationFrame` for render shaders.
-In this function, write all the buffers that need updating, then call `shader.pass()`, where `shader` is your `Shader` instance.
-Note: swap buffers are currently not supported, but are planned.
-In the future, if you are doing something fancy like double-buffering, you will also be able to provide a bindGroup name.
+In this function, write all the buffers that need updating, then call `shader.pass()` for `RenderShader2d`s or `shader.dispatch()` for `ComputeShader`s, where `shader` is your `Shader` instance.
 8. To cleanup, stop calling the render or compute function.
 Call the `dispose()` function on your shader and on each buffer.

 ## Examples

 - [Hello Triangle](https://github.com/JSideris/simple-compute-shaders/tree/master/examples/hello-triangle): sipmle render pipeline.
+- [Bitonic Sort](https://github.com/JSideris/simple-compute-shaders/tree/master/examples/bitonic-sort): sort a large dataset on the GPU.
 - [Audio Processor](https://github.com/JSideris/simple-compute-shaders/tree/master/examples/audio-processor): compute DFT of an audio signal and render.

 # Usage